Why Would I Want to Subscribe to RSS Feeds?

 There are a number of ways to subscribe to US-CERT feeds.
 The following are the most common:

 - Subscribe using a feed-enabled browser.
 Some web browsers, such as Mozilla Firefox, include the ability to subscribe to feeds.
-Using Firefox, look for the orange icon in the bottom right corner of the Firefox browser window, then click it to subscribe to the Atom feed.
-Firefox will give you the option to file the feed in your bookmark directory.
-See the help file of other browsers to determine whether the browser can accept Atom feeds and, if so, how to use it to subscribe to feeds.
+See the help file of your browser to determine whether the browser can accept RSS feeds and, if so, how to use it to subscribe to feeds.

 - Subscribe through a web-based reader.
-Some major websites provide registered users the ability to subscribe to Atom feeds.
-For instance, Yahoo! does so through its My Yahoo! service and Google is testing its Google Reader.
+Some major websites provide registered users the ability to subscribe to RSS feeds.
+For instance, Yahoo! does so through its My Yahoo! service.
 These readers are comparatively simple to use.
-Registered users of these sites should see the sites' help pages to learn about using these web-based Atom readers.
+Registered users of these sites should see the sites' help pages to learn about using these web-based RSS readers.

 Where Can I Find a List of Feeds I Can Subscribe to?